 - Habitat: Any woodland especially deciduous, most commonly beech

-Though not strong in flavour and a little flimsy of texture, these mushrooms are well worth picking for their beautiful colour, which is even more striking in a basket next to chanterelles – which they can often be found growing alongside.
-Sadly the colour does not survive cooking.
+Though a little flimsy of texture, these mushrooms are well worth picking for their beautiful colour, which is even more striking in a basket next to chanterelles – which they can often be found growing alongside.
+Sadly the colour fades on cooking.